Luohuayu/BadEye/README.md

 In order to use this ioctl/functionality of bedaisy you need to put a valid return address into this structure.
 You can do that by sig scanning `lsasrv.dll` with this signature:
 `0f 1f 44 00 ?
 8b f0 48 8b 0d ? ? ? ?
 49 3b cd` the address of this instruction is what you want to be your return address.

+### disclaimer

+This website [githacks.org], and its respective articles, are completely and solely for educational purposes, and its author, [_xeroxz], is neither personally responsible nor liable for neither malpractice nor unlawful behaviour based on this website’s contents.
+The owner of this website operates in a country where such laws as industrial-secrets-laws prohibit any legal action against any person reverse-engineering any publicly-available product, as long as it is not for monetary gain.
+The author [xerox] of this website has not signed any written contracts that are juridically binding, as neither terms-of-services nor EULA’s are proper contracts in their respective country, essentially protecting this website completely for legal action.
+No content on this website infringes any copyrighted material or innovations, as reverse-engineered code goes under fair use as long as it is not being used for monetary gain.